juhasev/sample-ninja-help/recruitment-sources-edit-dialog.md

 ```

 Questions **FIRST_NAME**, **LAST_NAME**, **GENDER** and **EMAIL** are automatically answered and user will only see **EMAIL** which is prefilled but needs user's confirmation.
 You can add any number of additional questions to your registration survey.

+As long as you have configured your **MVF** account correctly these parameters are automatically passed in from **MVF** when new recruits land into your registration survey.

 > Variable data that is not in valid format will be silently ignored and users are automatically asked to fill in questions again.